unahouExosite/docs/tutorials/hvac-tutorial/README.md

 ### Python

-All code written for the simulator in this tutorial has been written to work with Python 2 and 3, which can be downloaded from the [Python website](https://www.python.org/).
+All code written for the simulator in this tutorial has been designed to work with Python 2 and 3, which can be downloaded from the [Python website](https://www.python.org/).

 ### Web Browser

-You'll need a web browser for the initial steps in this tutorial.
+You will need a web browser for the initial steps in this tutorial.

 # Getting Started